 Important to know:

-- For more information about working in the UK on a Tier 4 visa, take a look at our helpful Advice Guide for International Students wishing to work alongside their studies.
+- For more information about working in the UK on a Student visa take a look at our helpful Advice Guide for International Students wishing to work alongside their studies.

 - If you are unsure of how many hours you are able to work during your studies, your Biometric Residence Permit (BRP) will also state the maximum amount of hours you are able to work while studying.